FernE97/simple-responsive-grid-system/README.md

 Simple Responsive Grid System is based off of Chris Coyier's [Don't Overthink It Grids](http://css-tricks.com/dont-overthink-it-grids/).
 It is using Scss to create percentage based columns which can easily be modified by changing the variables.
 The variables let you set a max-width, # of columns, and the width of the gutters.

 Each column gets a padding-right of the set padding which by default is 30px.
 The parent container `.container-grid` gets a padding-left of the set padding.
 I have included 12 and 16 column grids by default, so the layout can take advantage of three and four column layouts.
+[View the example page](http://ferne97.github.com/simple-responsive-grid-system/).

 ### Some Example Code